nevengjoreski/data-importer/DECISION_LOG.md

 -   **Performance**: Prevents DOM overload and memory issues.
 -   **Usability**: Users rarely review thousands of errors one by one in a web UI.
 They typically check the first few to identify patterns (e.g., "invalid email format") and then fix the source file.
 -   **Alternative**: A full "Download Errors CSV" feature would be the production-grade solution for accessing all errors, but limiting the view is the correct immediate fix for UI stability.

+---

+## Testing Strategy & Cleanup

+### Context
+To ensure long-term maintainability and reliability, the codebase needed a comprehensive test suite and a cleanup of development artifacts.

+### Decision
+1.  **Added Backend Controller Tests**: Implemented unit tests for `ImportController` to verify API contract and error handling.
+2.  **Added Frontend Component Tests**: Implemented tests for `ImportPage` using Vitest and React Testing Library to verify UI states (loading, error, success).
+3.  **Removed Comments**: Stripped all explanatory comments from the source code to enforce self-documenting code practices.

+### Rationale
+-   **Confidence**: Tests provide a safety net for future refactoring.
+-   **Readability**: Removing comments forces code to be cleaner and variable names to be more descriptive.
+-   **Standardization**: Frontend testing infrastructure (Vitest) aligns with modern React ecosystem standards.